-Logic of the schedule.
+Logic of the Schedule.

-The invertebrate zoology class will separate the schedule based upon two themes: evolutionary systematics (phylogeny), and biomimicry/ bioinspiration systematics.
-Although we will attempt to follow the major lines of animal evolution and to understand them, this class will also focus on the mechanisms employed by invertebrates to meet the challenges of life and the in a pattern that reflects these needs.
+The invertebrate zoology class will separate the Schedule based on two themes: evolutionary systematics (phylogeny) and biomimicry/ bioinspiration systematics.
+Although we will attempt to follow the major lines of animal evolution and understand them, this class will also focus on the mechanisms employed by invertebrates to meet the challenges of life and the pattern that reflects these needs.
 Because we lack the time, we will only be able to do a quick overview of the organisms in the major or more diverse clade.
-We will focus on looking at the variety of form and function rather than on a comprehensive overview of the animal kingdom.
+We will focus on looking at the variety of forms and functions rather than on a comprehensive overview of the animal kingdom.
 (That's another class.)
 Thus, we will focus instead on a few representative clades that accomplish tasks of life by employing different solutions across the clades.

-Tentative Schedule: The following schedule is subject to revision to allow for more or less time on various topics as needed or because of potential school closures such as snow days.
+Tentative Schedule: The following Schedule is subject to revision to allow for more or less time on various topics as needed or because of potential school closures such as snow days.
 Some lab time will also be devoted to additional lecture material.